hirako2000/neu-ui/README.md

 - navbar
 - modal
 - form and validation
-- More coming
+- More...

-## Example pages

-TODO Link to example of pages or in the wild

 ## Full documentation

 Each component, plugin and the general workflow is well documented.
-Check out the [online documentation for Neu UI](/docs/introduction.html).
+Check out the [online documentation for Neu UI](https://neu-ui.surge.sh/docs/introduction.html).

 ## Workflow

-- Bootstrap layout system
+- Layout system
-- Builds with Gulp
+- Build for dev/prod
 - Preprocessor Sass

 ## Table of Contents